-I’m so excited to get to share this room with y’all today!
+I'm so excited to get to share this room with y'all today!
 This has been such a fun project, and might just be my new favorite.
 I love it when a passing thought ends up working out to become a meaningful endeavor.
 I shared this style board recently with the direction for this room, and here is is all completed.
-(I’m SO grateful to the Land of Nod for working with us on this little dream project!
-Be sure to check out their blog, Honest to Nod, today for some extra tips on creating a grandchildren’s guest room at Nana’s!).
-Chip’s parents (Nana & GDaddy) don’t live too far away from us, and we enjoy spending fairly frequent overnights there.
+(I'm SO grateful to the Crate and Kids for working with us on this little dream project!).
+Chip's parents (Nana & GDaddy) don't live too far away from us, and we enjoy spending fairly frequent overnights there.
 I asked Nana if she would be up for working on a room refresh, since she now has three granddaughters (my girls, and their cousin) after raising two boys.
 She went along with it, and I appreciate her going out on a limb and letting me work on this space in their sweet home.
-It’s actually the house that belonged to her grandparents, and there are a lot of memories and heritage here, so I know it’s no small thing to turn over a room to her daughter-in-law!
+It's actually the house that belonged to her grandparents, and there are a lot of memories and heritage here, so I know it's no small thing to turn over a room to her daughter-in-law!

 To start with, we lightened up the space by repainting the walls.
 We went with Irish Mint by Benjamin Moore, which is a really light, happy shade.
 Sometimes I feel like it looks a touch more blue than it appears in these photos, but it can change a little with the light.
 Also, I love that chandelier!
 The price isn't too bad, and it feels a bit like a vintage tole chandelier even though it's new.
 I also extra love it with round light bulbs.

-I adore these mint larkin beds from The Land of Nod!
-Aren’t they so sweet?
+I adore these mint larkin beds from Crate and Kids!
+Aren't they so sweet?
 I love the punch of color and the light frame.
 It really opens up the room since they have such a minimal silhouette.
 The rug is the walk softly rug, which is super cushy and comfortable.
 I think I could sleep on it!
-We used the Shy Little Kitten quilts on the beds, which I think it extra sweet since Nana reads a lot with the girls, and the quilt pattern has sort of a classic little girl feel to it, which I feel is perfect for Nana’s house.
+We used the Shy Little Kitten quilts (which, sadly, aren't available anymore - but they have lots of other cute bedding options!) on the beds, which I think it extra sweet since Nana reads a lot with the girls, and the quilt pattern has sort of a classic little girl feel to it, which I feel is perfect for Nana's house.
 That nightlight gives the perfect glow, too.

 The campaign dresser is one that will last for years to come, and we paired it with a vintage round mirror.
 I love that invisible house shelf - it would also be sweet on the wall, but I like it as a little display of keepsakes and treasures on the dresser.
 Several of those little goodies are from Chip and Rusty's childhood.

-I also love this mint metalwork bookcase.
+I also love this mint metalwork bookcase (similar here).
 We used furniture pieces that felt lightweight, which makes the room feel extra open and bright.
-It’s the perfect piece for displaying favorite toys and storing books.
+It's the perfect piece for displaying favorite toys and storing books.

 I love that little astronaut guy above that Chip got at space camp as a kid!
 Such a fun little treasure!